AniruddhaAchar/DungeonMaster/readme.md

 The jar takes the following flags.

 ```
+-cli           Runs the CLI implementation of the game.
+      -debug         Debug mode.
       -dic, --degIntConn=<degreeOfInterConnections>
                      Degree of inter-connectivity between the grid locations.
-(Default = 0)
   -h, --help         Show this help message and exit.
       -mc, --maxcolumns=<maxCols>
                      Maximum number of columns in the game.
-(Default = 10)
       -mr, --maxrow=<maxRows>
                      Maximum number of rows in the game.
-(Default = 10)
+      -nm, --numberMonsters=<numberMonsters>
+                     Number of monsters in the game.
       -pt, --perTreasure=<percentTreasure>
                      Percentage of caves with treasure.
-(Default = 10)
   -V, --version      Print version information and exit.
   -w, --iswrappeds   Make the grid wrapped or not.
-                     Adding this flag makes it wrapped.
-  -nm --numberMonsters Number of monsters in the game.
 ```

-To play the game, you can use the `help` command to get to know the commands needed to play the game.
+To play the CLI game, follow the instructions below.

 ```
 The game uses verb-[noun]+[qualifier] syntax for the command.